ianellis015/e-commerce-catalog/README.md

 # 🛒 NestShop - E-Commerce Catalog (React + Vite)

 NestShop is a React e-commerce catalog built with Vite, React Router, and Styled Components.
-Developed as technical assessment during my Digital Nest Internship, it allows users to browse, view, and add products to a cart — with an appealing UI and light/dark theme for accesibility support.
+Developed as a technical assessment during my Digital Nest Internship, it allows users to browse, view, and add products to a cart — with an appealing UI and light/dark theme for accesibility support.
 ---